Oil spill response and administration tax.

 (ii) To a carrier consigned to and for transportation to a destination outside this state;

-(iii) To the buyer alongside or aboard a vessel or other vehicle of transportation under circumstances where it is clear that the process of exportation of the product has begun; or
+(iii) To the buyer alongside or aboard a vessel or other vehicle of transportation under circumstances where it is clear that the process of exporting the product has begun; or

 (iv) Into a pipeline for transportation to a destination outside this state.

-(d) A person who takes the credit for export must show that the previously taxed product was exported or sold for export.
+(d) Certificate of export.
+A person who takes the credit for export must show that the previously taxed product was exported or sold for export.
 An export or a sale for export may be shown by obtaining and keeping any of the following documentary evidence: